SwiftGen/SwiftGen/Documentation/Creating-your-templates.md

 ### Using a full path

-If you use the `templatePath` configuration option, you'll need to specify the **full path** to the template you want to use.
+If you use the `templatePath` configuration option, you'll need to specify the **relative path** to the template you want to use.
 This allows you to store your templates anywhere you want and name them anyhow you want, but can become quite annoying to type.

 ### Using a name

 When you use the `templateName` configuration option, you only specify a **template name**.
-SwiftGen then searches a matching template using the following rules (where `<subcommand>` is one of `colors`, `ib`, `json`, `plist`, `strings`, `xcassets` or `yaml` depending on the subcommand you invoke):
+SwiftGen then searches a matching template using the following rules (where `<subcommand>` is one of `colors`, `ib`, `json`, `plist`, `strings`, `xcassets`, … depending on the subcommand you invoke):

 * It searches for a file named `<name>.stencil` in `~/Library/Application Support/SwiftGen/templates/<subcommand>/`, which is supposed to contain your own custom templates for that particular subcommand.
 * If it does not find one, it searches for a file named `<name>.stencil` in `<installdir>/share/swiftgen/templates/<subcommand>` which contains the templates bundled with SwiftGen for that particular subcommand.